flexible spending account

 • Only certain expenses are eligible.
 The money in your account(s) can be used only for eligible expenses.
 It's important to make sure that any expenses you've planned are reimbursable.

 • Your account has a specific purpose.
-You cannot use money in a dependent day care flexible spending account to pay for health care expenses.
-Likewise, you cannot use money in a health care flexible spending account to pay for dependent day care expenses.
+You cannot use money in a dependent care FSA to pay for health care expenses.
+Likewise, you cannot use money in a health FSA to pay for dependent day care expenses.

 • There are rules regarding your contributions.
 The IRS limits the amount you can contribute to a flexible spending account, and the limit may change from year-to-year.